-You may be eligible for more money to pay for college if your or your household’s financial situation has changed.
+You may be eligible for more money to pay for college if your financial situation has changed.
 ACC’s financial aid representatives can review these changes and help you update your FAFSA application.
 This process is called an Expected Family Contribution (EFC) Appeal.

 Examples of Qualifying Circumstances

 - Death of a spouse or parent

 - End of benefits, such as unemployment, child support, etc.